Merit Scholarships Are Worth the Work

 Merit scholarships take research, but they are worth it.
 That’s because, according to various surveys, merit scholarships account for a major portion of $46 billion available every year in scholarships from public and private colleges.

-If merit scholarships seem overwhelming, Road2College offers a “ College Data Spreadsheet” for guidance.
-With all the information you need in one tool, the College Data Spreadsheet makes it easier to research colleges and find those that are most likely to offer your student merit scholarships.
+If merit scholarships seem overwhelming, Road2College offers its College Insights tool for guidance.
+With all the information you need in one tool, College Insights makes it easier to research colleges and find those that are most likely to offer your student merit scholarships.

 With hard work and homework, merit scholarships can help cut college costs for you and your student.